 - Sibelius Hall, Lahti: guided tour

-- Alvar Aalto’s Church of the Cross: guided tour
+- Alvar Aalto’s Church of the Cross, Lahti: guided tour

-We finish our time in Lahti with a visit to Aalto’s Church of the Cross, Lhati (1970-1978), which he described as Gethsemane, a garden of peace at Lhati’s city centre.
-The church’s brilliant, light-filled interior and excellent acoustics makes a stunning concert space.
+We finish our time in Lahti with a visit to Aalto’s Church of the Cross (1970-1978), described as Gethsemane, a garden of peace in Lahti’s city centre.
+The church’s brilliant light-filled interior and excellent acoustics make a stunning concert space.

 The end of the day sees us continuing the drive through Finnish woodlands before we check in to Hotel Yöpuu, a stylish boutique hotel.
 (Overnight Jyväskylä) BLD